MBosquet/smum/docs/2-sm.rst

 5 households.
 This means that the sample size (number of records on the sample) is five times smaller than the actual number of households.
 The sample size can be redefined to any given number, this means that the sample size can be larger than the total number of households.
-The GREWT algorithm will re-compute these weights in order to match them to know aggregates.
+The GREGWT algorithm will re-compute these weights in order to match them to know aggregates.
 This procedure assures that the marginal sums of the sample survey match aggregated statistics.
 For example, from the national statistics the model knows that at a given city